What are your hours / can I visit the nursery?

 At our nursery (5b) and on this website, we refer to the Canadian plant hardiness zones.

 At this time we do not sell conifers for reforestation.
 These trees are typically grown in plug trays and in our opinion are better suited to nurseries focused on such products.
-This may change in the future, but right now we are focused on species that either provide maximum benefits to humans and wildlife or those that have been left in the dust of generations of industrial forestry practices.
+This may change in the future as we expand greenhouse space, but right now we are focused on other species.

 If you are looking to reforest your woodlot with conifer seedlings, you may be able to source them for a reasonable price through your local wood marketing board.